shawna-p/EasyRenPyGui/README.md

 The project is created for a 1920x1080 game resolution.
 You may adjust the dimensions in `gui.init`, but you will likely have to change many of the hardcoded style values to suit the new resolution.

+## How to Use

+If you would like to quickly create a GitHub repository of your own using this template, simply click GitHub's "Use this template" button in green on the repository.
+The template is not a fork of this repository or connected to it, so you can then just use it like a regular repository.
+For more on using template repositories, see <https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template/>.

+Otherwise, you can use the "Code" dropdown next to the "Use this template" button and either download a ZIP of the repository or use GitHub Desktop to do so.

+Once you've got the repository downloaded onto your computer, unzip it if necessary and relocate the outermost EasyRenPyGui folder to your Ren'Py project folder and rename it to whatever your project name is.

-If you read nothing else, note that you MUST open `options.rpy` and change the top three values (config.name, build.name, and config.save_directory) to something unique for your project!
+Finally, open `options.rpy` and change the top three values (config.name, build.name, and config.save_directory) to something unique for your project.
+You can then start the Ren'Py launcher and launch your new game template and begin adding to and modifying it.

+## Features

-## Styles
+### Styles

-Styles have also been greatly simplified not only by relocating and removing unused inheritance but also by substituting most gui values directly into the styles to make them easier to adjust.
+Styles have been greatly simplified not only by relocating and removing unused inheritance but also by substituting most gui values directly into the styles to make them easier to adjust.
 For example:

 ```renpy
 style nvl_dialogue is say_dialogue